Yasser-Sayed/Game_Project/README.md

-# Game_Project
+# Game_Project :
 A simple game like mario game.

+# Technology Used :
-Technology : HTML, CSS And JS.
+HTML, CSS And JS.